Summer Learning FAQs (with advice from Michigan districts who are doing it well!)

 With over 1,000 enrollments from both Northville students and interested students from surrounding districts

 When it comes to your district, you know what’s best for your students.
 While popular subjects may have enough demand to justify a face-to-face summer section, the strict scheduling of this model can be difficult for some families’ summer schedules, particularly if their students have travel plans, extracurricular camps, or will be working over the summer.

 On the other hand, some students may be too young or simply not ready for the kind of self-directed learning that the online environment necessitates and benefit from having onsite options.

 “I think that face-to-face is really important for some students who just might not be ready for online,” says Dr. Sandra Brock, director of instructional programs and services at Northville.
 “That being said, we have a variety of different families here.
 The online model really allows them to travel during the summer and be flexible and self-paced.
 For students who are recovering credits and students who are really trying to accelerate.”

-What type of students typically take summer courses and what are their reasons for taking them?
+What type of students typically take summer courses?

 Historically, summer learning has been associated with credit recovery.
 This makes sense since students who fail courses during the academic school year need to make them up, and summer break provides them with ample opportunity to do so.